wormtracker/zentracker/README.md

 ### Source code

-The [source code is available](https://github.com/zolts/zentracker/tree/master/source), which can be used to run the program within MATLAB under various platforms.
+The [source code is available](https://github.com/zolts/zentracker/tree/master/source), which can be used to run the program within MATLAB under various platforms, including Windows and Mac OS X.